na-na-hi/renget/archive/CloverDrawRequest.md

 1. Guild sleepover at Team Cozy's Room or another place (maybe as a drawboard?)

-1. The "pov youre just a little hater" meme with ross (tall) flicking off kiyo (small) (also flicking off)

 1. The infamous Pewdiepie "Bridge Scene" but with Chespin in the facecam

 1. Kris curled up asleep, with Booker sleeping on the fluff on his head